 Besides worrying about the lenders themselves, you also need to make sure that your computer is secure.
 Since you’ll be uploading personal items such as your car information, address, social security, and even your bank account information online, this opens up the window for hackers to do their dirty work.

 If you have any residual trojan or phishing viruses lurking on your device, then you could be handing them access to a gold mine.
 These viruses will immediately take a snapshot of this information and send it back to the people responsible for infecting your computer in the first place.
+The same vulnerabilities exist within your WiFi.
 With all of your bank account details and personal information, they could easily steal your identity or take money from your bank.

 How Do Payday Loans Work?

 Payday loans are based on how much you make on your paycheck.
 These are usually small loans that are less than a few thousand dollars and are mostly used if people need to pay their rent or their bills in a tight spot.